cornwarecjp/brainfuck-macros/README.md

   negative current position.
 Subsequently, the current position is set to zero.
 * ~ ("pop"): The current position is popped from the stack.
 The command is removed from the code.
-* > : The current position is incremented.
+* &gt; : The current position is incremented.
 The command is kept in the code.
-* < : The current position is decremented.
+* &lt; : The current position is decremented.
 The command is kept in the code.

 Examples
 ========